Fr. Peter FunkMonastery of the Holy Cross

 A symposium on the recent book Action versus Contemplation: Why an Ancient Debate Still Matters (University of Chicago Press, 2018) by Jennifer Summit and Blakey Vermeule.
 Free and open to the public.
 Persons with disabilities who may need assistance should contact us at 773-955-5887 or by email.

-Cosponsored by the English Department, the Seminary Coop Bookstore, the University of Chicago Press, and Our Sunday Visitor.
+Cosponsored by the English Department, the Seminary Coop Bookstore, the University of Chicago Press, the Our Sunday Visitor Institute, and the Theology Club at the Divinity School.
 Copies of the book will be available for purchase at the event.

 “All of humanity’s problems stem from man’s inability to sit quietly in a room alone,” Blaise Pascal wrote in 1654.
 But then there’s Walt Whitman, in 1856: “Whoever you are, come forth!
 Or man or woman come forth! / You must not stay sleeping and dallying there in the house.”